Chet Walker: College

 Walker earned a scholarship to Bradley University, where he was a two-time consensus All-America in 1961 and 1962.
 However, prior to attending Bradley in Peoria, Illinois, he and his mother had agreed Walker would attend the University of Nebraska.
 In one version of events, disc jockey Al Benson went to Walker's home and agreed to take Walker to the airport in Chicago to head to Nebraska.
-Instead, Benson brought Walker to Bradley's head coach and athletic director, who flew Walker to Peoria to commit to Bradley.
+Instead, Benson brought Walker to Bradley's head coach and athletic director, who flew Walker to Peoria where Walker committed to attending Bradley.